Dasonk/docstring/README.md

 ### Single Chunks

 One does not need to adhere completely to the roxygen style for documentation.
-One notable exception is when the docstring is just a single chunk of text with no blank lines or @keywords.
+One notable example is when the docstring is just a single chunk of text with no blank lines or @keywords.
 In these cases it is assumed that the text is supposed to be interpreted as the "Description" section of the help file and the generated help page adheres to that assumption.